LuismGil/timer-clock/README.md

 I developed it using reactjs and styled it using sass.
 Among other external sources like Font Awsome to get the icons.

 If you want you can see a [demo](https://luismgil.github.io/timer-clock).

+Note: This project is not yet fully completed, I plan to implement new features and give an up in the styles, studying possibilities.